surfaceUsed/simple-search-engine/README.md

 The user can choose a startegy for what kind of search to be performed:

-"ALL" -> The program prints all lines in the text that matches every word in the input-text.
+"ALL" -> The program prints all lines in the text that matches every word in the query-text.

 "ANY" -> The program prints all lines in the text that contains at least one word from the query.